Class 2 Foundation

 They will also need to have a pair of plimsolls in school for lessons taking place in the hall.

-For health and safety purposes, ALL jewellery should be removed including earrings (or covered up with micropore tape provided from home), and long hair tied up.
+For health and safety purposes, ALL jewellery should be removed including earrings (or covered up with micropore tape provided from home), and long hair should be tied up.

 If your child has items that cannot be removed please speak to a member of staff.